tobyStone/Maths-inCoding-Website-Server/README.md

 # Maths-inCoding-Website-Server
-website for learning maths through coding computer game with NodeJS server connecting to MongoDB
+website for learning maths through coding computer games, with NodeJS server connecting to MongoDB